nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-service-model-schema-elements.md

 <a id="ImageNameElementxs:stringComplexTypeDefinedInContainerHostEntryPointTypecomplexType"></a>
 ## <a name="imagename-element"></a>Elemento ImageName
-Repository e immagine in https://hub.docker.com o nel Registro contenitori di Azure.
+Repository e immagine in https://hub.docker.com o in Registro Azure Container.

 |Attributo|Valore|
 |---|---|